Holusion/holusion.com/_content_main/en/posts/2017-01-13-hologrammes-ralph-lauren.md

     <p>
     After it's <a href="http://www.lexpress.fr/styles/mode/defiles-fashion-week/defiles/video-ralph-lauren-organise-un-defile-holographique-a-central-park_1574611.html" >
       holographic fashion show
-    </a> (vidéo <a href="https://www.youtube.com/watch?v=c3n8j2uWA8o">ici</a>) in Central Park in 2014, Ralph Lauren uses holograms again with <a href="http://cinimodstudio.com/portfolio/ralph-lauren-holographic-window-display/">Cinimod Studio</a>.
+    </a> (video right <a href="https://www.youtube.com/watch?v=c3n8j2uWA8o">here</a>) in Central Park in 2014, Ralph Lauren uses holograms again with <a href="http://cinimodstudio.com/portfolio/ralph-lauren-holographic-window-display/">Cinimod Studio</a>.
 This time, it's to display a boxing show right in its flagship store on New York's 5th Avenue.
     </p>
     <p>
     The setup produce an incredible perspective, with multiple focus points, smart use of props and a powerful marketing message.
 It relies on a bold artisitic choice and a quite smart association of technologies.</p>